- WHO WE ARE

 Main CVSan School Programs:

-- Environmental Education – After more than a decade, CVSan proudly continues to offer its 4Rs Field Trip for 3rd graders.
+- Environmental Education – For more than two decades, CVSan has proudly offered its 4Rs Field Trip for 3rd graders.
 Register your 3rd grade class online.
 Speakers are also available to present to teachers and staff, after school programs, and other school groups.
 Click here to complete a Community Group Outreach request form to request a speaker.

-- Free Recycling & Organics Services – CVSan offers free recycling and organics collection services to schools through its contract with Waste Management.
-Contact Waste Management at 510-613-8751 to sign up for service or to make service changes.
+- Free Recycling & Organics Services – CVSan offers free recycling and organics collection services to schools through its contract with Alameda County Industries.
+Contact Alameda County Industries at 510-483-1400 to sign up for service or to make service changes.

 - Food Scrap Recycling – Recycling food scraps at school can be challenging, but it is often the single most effective waste reduction action a school can take.
 Castro Valley schools that compost food scraps divert an average of 80% of their waste away from landfill!
 Click here for a step-by-step guide to starting a food scrap recycling program at your school.
 Click here to learn more about the history of our Food Scrap Recycling program and what schools are doing now.

-- Earth Day Clean-Up with Free Compost & Mulch – Sign up to participate in CVSan’s Earth Day Clean-Up event held in April each year to clean up and beautify your campus.
+- Earth Day Clean-Up and Free Compost & Mulch – Sign up to participate in CVSan’s Earth Day Clean-Up event held in April each year to clean up and beautify your campus.
 Registration is available in February and participating schools are eligible to receive free compost and mulch.

 - Sample Survey of Recycling Habits for Schools